Anthea McIntyre is a politician and businesswoman and devotes spare time to a range of voluntary-service roles.

 In the voluntary sector she chairs Herefordshire Conservative Business Forum, is an Ambassador for the Federation of Small Businesses and an official champion of English regional wines.

-Before becoming an MEP she was a member of the BBC Midlands Advisory Council, Hereford Community Health Council, Midlands Electricity Consultative Council and the Regional Policy Committee of the Federation of Small Businesses.
+Before becoming an MEP she was a member of the BBC Midlands Advisory Council, Hereford Community Health Council, Midlands Electricity Consultative Council and a Home Office appointed Trustee of the Community Development Foundation.